- shattering (adj.)

 - shave (v.)

-- Old English sceafan (strong verb, past tense scof, past participle scafen), "to scrape, shave, polish," from Proto-Germanic *skaban (cognates: Old Norse skafa, Middle Dutch scaven, German schaben, Gothic skaban "scratch, shave, scrape"), from PIE *skabh-, collateral form of root *(s)kep- "to cut, to scrape, to hack" (see scabies).
+- Old English sceafan (strong verb, past tense scof, past participle scafen), "to scrape, shave, polish," from Proto-Germanic *skaban (source also of Old Norse skafa, Middle Dutch scaven, German schaben, Gothic skaban "scratch, shave, scrape"), from PIE *skabh-, collateral form of root *(s)kep- "to cut, to scrape, to hack" (see scabies).
 Related: Shaved; shaving.
 Original strong verb status is preserved in past tense form shaven.
 Specifically in reference to cutting the hair close from mid-13c.
 Figurative sense of "to strip (someone) of money or possessions" is attested from late 14c.

 - shave (n.)